ReinX24/Programming-1-Files/01-11-23/Overtime Exercise/README.md

 ## Getting Started

 Overtime Problem and Pseudocode translated into Java source code.
+OverTimeOfficialSolution.java is considered as the solution for the pseudocode problem sent on 1/13/23.

 ## Folder Structure